Climate Prosperity

 Urban Development and the Climate Prosperity Alliance propose to help organize

-on a weekday evening every two or three months in cities around the world.
+hours every two or three months in cities around the world.
+These

-purpose will be to engage in wide-ranging conversation about how to more
+participate.
+The purpose will be to engage in wide-ranging conversation about

-effectively create and promote a new paradigm of advanced technological
+how to more effectively create and promote a new paradigm of advanced

-environmental sustainability, something that has never existed since the modern
+technological environmental sustainability, something that has never existed

 Through